 At Darton Primary school the children are taught spelling through daily Read Write Inc lessons in Foundation, Year 1 and beginning of Year 2.
 From Year 1 to Year 6 the children are taught specific spelling rules taken directly from the National Curriculum Appendix 1.

 Each year group has a spelling overview for the year which includes example words the children will learn.

 At Darton Primary we have the highest expectations for children’s writing.
 All classes teach discreet handwriting sessions, both EYFS and KS1 have daily handwriting lessons as part of their Read Write Inc sessions and KS2 teach handwriting weekly.
 We focus on pencil grip, posture and formation to ensure that all children are able to write comfortably and correctly.
 All children are taught the Read, Write Inc letter rhymes to support their formation of individual letters.

 Year Group Expectations

 Children take part in activities to develop their fine and gross motor-skills and recognition of patterns, for example, to form letters using their index finger in sand or using paint.
 Children should begin to learn how to correctly hold a pencil.
 Then how to use a pencil, and hold it effectively to form recognisable letters most of which are correctly formed.
-They should be given the opportunities to develop their handwriting, using the pre cursive style, to their full potential at that age.

 During this stage, children continue to have direct teaching and regular practice of handwriting if and when appropriate.
 We aim for them to develop a clear, fluent style and by the end of Year 6 be able to adapt their handwriting for the for different purposes, such as: a neat, legible hand for finished, presented work, a faster script for note making and the ability to print for labelling diagrams etc.